The power of voice: A new era for TV enthusiasts everywhere

 The XMOS solution

 Our new XVF3510 two-mic voice processor is designed with our modern living spaces in mind.
 Our new VocalFusion algorithms work intelligently to analyse the acoustic environment, detecting and isolating a voice command from every other sound in the room (including any media streaming through the device itself or other devices nearby), making it ideal for smart home devices and integration into smart TVs and set-top boxes.
-And with a price tag of just $0.99, it hurdles the cost barrier nicely.

 Simon Bryant, Research Director at Futuresource Consulting said: “The strong adoption in multimedia and entertainment is expected to continue and this new device from XMOS addresses what manufacturers who want to add far-field voice control to their product lines will be looking for.”